Beacon

 Teaching positive coping skills to students can help reduce stress, anxiety, and suicidal ideation.
 One way to support students is to teach them how to manage their emotions and encourage them to utilize positive ways to manage stressful situations.

-Here are some helpful, free, and low-maintenance activities all educators can utilize in the classroom to promote a positive learning environment for all students and support their mental and physical well-being.
+Here are some helpful, free, and low-maintenance activities all educators can utilize in the classroom to promote a positive Learning environment for all students and support their mental and physical well-being.

 1. Mindfulness